 Until recently, opioid overdoses were typically treated with an injection of the medication naloxone.

-At-risk people can now get a nasal spray form of naloxone, Nyxoid, from pharmacies and other health services.
-Because it’s subsidised by the Government on the PBS, a prescription costs from $6.50 (for concession card holders).
+Naloxone is available with a prescription from pharmacies and other health services.
+Because it's subsidised by the Government on the PBS, prescription costs will remain affordable for most people.

 How does naloxone work?